UCR-Robotics/ee144/docs/lab0.rst

 Learn from ROS Tutorials
 ---------------------------

-Once you have ROS Kinetic installed, you can follow the tutorials on `ROS wiki <http://wiki.ros.org/ROS/Tutorials>`_ and `rospy <http://wiki.ros.org/rospy_tutorials>`_ documentation.
+Once you have ROS Kinetic installed, we provide `the tutorial for ROS`_.
+You can also follow the tutorials on `ROS wiki <http://wiki.ros.org/ROS/Tutorials>`_ and `rospy <http://wiki.ros.org/rospy_tutorials>`_ documentation.

+.. _the tutorial for ROS: https://ucr-robotics.readthedocs.io/en/latest/intro_ros.html

 Have fun!